RabiaAshfaq11/MarineRefugeSite/replit.md

 ### Data Storage Solutions

-**Current Implementation**: In-memory storage using JavaScript Map objects for users.
+**Current Implementation**: In-memory storage using JavaScript Map objects for users, newsletter subscribers, and contact messages.
 This is suitable for development and demonstration but not production-ready for data persistence.

 **Database Schema**: Defined using Drizzle ORM with PostgreSQL dialect.
 The schema includes:
 - Users table with UUID primary keys, username, and password fields
+- Newsletter subscribers table with auto-incremented ID, email (unique), name, and subscription timestamp
+- Contact messages table with auto-incremented ID, name, email, subject, message content, and creation timestamp
 - Schema validation using Zod for type safety

 **ORM Choice**: Drizzle ORM chosen for its: